 - You will also experience pain or tenderness when touching the palm side (volar) of the wrist, especially over the hook part of the hamate bone.

-Routine X-rays of the wrist is not likely to show a hamate hook fracture up.
+Routine X-rays of the wrist are not likely to show a hamate hook fracture up.
 A CT scan or MRI is more likely to this type of wrist fracture.

 What is a Hook of hamate fracture?